 There is an interactive Google map of the Lofoten Islands.
 This will help you plan your trip.
 Save this Google map in your smartphone or tablet and use during the trip.

-The average cost of a 1.5-hour flight from Oslo Gardermoen to Bodø is 460 NOK.
+The average cost of a 1.5-hour flight from Oslo to Bodø is 460 NOK.
 A half-hour flight between Bodø and Leknes a city on the largest island of the Vestvagoy archipelago will cost 350 NOK.
-A ticket for the Bodø – Moskines ferry costs 196 NOK, journey time is 3 hours.
-Prices listed on this page are for April 2016 but price changes slowly.
+A ticket for the Bodø – Moskines ferry costs 196 NOK, travel time is 3 hours.
+The prices listed on this page are for April 2019 but the price changes slowly.

-Widerøe is Norwegian airline company.
-The airline has flights throughout the country.
+Widerøe is a Norwegian airline company.
+Widerøe has flights around the country.

-There are 5 flights to Lofoten from Oslo Gardermoen a week.
-On the aircraft of this company, you will arrive in Svolvær and Leknes.
-To Røst from Bodø if you choose such a complex route.
+There are 5 flights to Lofoten from Oslo a week.
+You will arrive in Svolvær and Leknes airports.

 The low-cost airline Norwegian is a convenient and inexpensive airline.
-But you can not come to the Lofoten Islands.
-Norwegian offers flight to Bodø and Harstad/Narvik Airport Evenes from Oslo.
-So you can arrive in Andenes in Vesterålen in the summertime.
+You do not get to the Lofoten Islands.
+Norwegian flight to Bodø and Harstad/Narvik Airport Evenes from Oslo.
+You can arrive in Andenes in Vesterålen in the summertime too.

 It is convenient if you plan to continue your journey.

-You can arrive in Moskenes from Bodø with a ferry.
-You can also start your journey through the Lofoten Islands in Andenes in Vesterålen.
+You can get to Moskenes from Bodø by ferry.
+You can also start your journey through the Lofoten Islands from Andenes in Vesterålen.
 And finish it in Moskenes.

 SAS + WIDERØE